cdapio/cask-tracker/README.rst

 Required Properties:

-- ``zookeeperString``: Zookeeper Quorum string that is used by CDAP [required only in Distributed mode]
+- ``zookeeperString``: ZooKeeper quorum string that is used by CDAP (required only in CDAP Distributed mode)

 Optional Properties: